roy989898/roy989898.github.io/content/posts/ai-tutorial-4.7.md

 ```
 ![car_speed](/img/ai_t/t1/car_speed.PNG)

-## use SGD to find the smallest value for
+## use SGD to find the smallest value for the loss
 ### Step 0 gues the functions
 we nedd to find the a,b,c that make the loss is the lowset
 (time**2)+(b*time)+c